rgaiacs/rse-podman-tutorial/source/k8s-volume.rst

 State Files
 -----------

-This files are, generaly, write by the container. ``PersistentVolumeClaimVolumeSource`` is the preferable option here. ``HostPathVolumeSource`` is also an option can cause problems due file permissions differences with host.
+This files are, generaly, write by the container. ``PersistentVolumeClaimVolumeSource`` is the preferable option here. ``HostPathVolumeSource`` is also an option but can cause problems due file permissions differences with host.

 Example with HostPathVolumeSource
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^